nyukhalov/CarND-Path-Planning-Project/writeup.md

 ## Prediction

-For this project I implemented a naive prediction which assumes that all the non-ego cars will move with contant speed along the s-axis.
+For this project I implemented a naive prediction which assumes that all the non-ego cars will move with contant speed along the `s-` axis.

 In order to implement the logic I iterate over a list of non-ego vehicles provided by the simulator.
 For each vehicle I calculate its velocity as a squared root of the sum of its velocities along the `x-` and `y-` axises: `double velocity = sqrt(vx*vx + vy*vy);`.
 Then I use the velocity to calculate the distance the car will move along the `s-` axis in time `dt` where `dt` is defined by the `pred_resolution_sec` variable.
 The `d-` coordinatate of the car does not change over time as we assume that the car moves straight along the `s-` axis.